stfbk/A-Secure-and-Quality-of-Service-Aware-Solution-for-the-End-to-End-Protection-of-IoT-Applications/EXP-2/replication-package/README.md

     E_4.
 Launch Locust Master
-    cd ./launchers && chmod +x ./launcherMaster_1publishers1subscribers1minutes.sh && ./launcherMaster_1publishers1subscribers1minutes.sh
+    cd ./launchers && chmod +x ./launcherMaster_1publishers1subscribers1messages.sh && ./launcherMaster_1publishers1subscribers1messages.sh

     E_5.
 Launch Locust Clients
     cd ./launchers && chmod +x launcherClients_1publishers1subscribers.sh && ./launcherClients_1publishers1subscribers.sh
     ```

 2. Once all workers started, the experimentation starts automatically.
 You should be able to see in real-time the results of the experimentation at 'http://0.0.0.0:8089/'.
-The experimentation ends in `<|minutes|>` minutes; collect the results from the UI ("Download Data" tab, "Download request statistics CSV" link).
+The experimentation ends when each publisher sent `<|messages|>` messages; collect the results from the UI ("Download Data" tab, "Download request statistics CSV" link).
 Data of MQTT messages are in the second column of the CSV (column "Name"), and strings in each row contain the following information separated by an underscore character ("_"):
 - publisher name;
 - subscriber name;
 - topic name;